 • An interview, if required.

 • You’ll be able to demonstrate a positive and responsible attitude towards working with animals.

 Additional Costs and Information

-Riding restriction: Please be aware there is a weight limit of 14stone.
+Please be aware there is a weight limit of 14 stone for riding.

-You will also need to purchase your own personal protective equipment such as hats, boots, body protectors etc.
+You will also need to purchase your own personal protective equipment such as hats, boots and body protectors.

 What Could I Do Next?

 After this course, you can progress onto our Level 3 Horse Management course, which will continue to develop your skills and employability in the equine industry.